PhilKershaw/philkershaw.github.com/index.md

 > - Establish an AWS estate of 14 accounts to a level at which over 200 engineers are able to deploy solutions.
 > - Establish CI/CD pipelines and standards to facilitate the deployment of infrastructure and services.
 > - Champion and coach teams in good practices when developing infrastructe and service code.
+> - Be the SME on all things AWS and; consult and support on resilient, self-healing solution architecture
 > - Advise Platform Leadership.
 >
 > #### Key Achievements